anlhord/generic/README.md

 Generic v0.0
 ============

-Generic provides the generic Type, Value, Struct and the Is marker.
+/generic provides the generic Type, Value and Is marker.
+/generic/type provides The.Generic.Type	and The.Generic.Ref marker